 Too many interviewers treat questions like a test: you get 10 questions, each is worth 10 points, you get a score according to how close you are to what I deem the most correct answer and you need 80 points to get to the next level.

-The obvious flaw in this approach is that all human knowledge is absolutely vast, even if you limit it to IT knowledge.
-Everybody will have gaping holes in their knowledge.
-If you want to prove that somebody doesn’t know enough, you can always do it: just pick any niche topic, read about it for an hour and then ask about the details you’ve read.
+You can always prove that somebody doesn’t know enough of something: just pick any niche topic, read about it for an hour and then ask about the details you’ve read.
 Works almost all the time.
 To make it work all the time, just pick 2 different niche topics and by the power of probability, you should be covered.

 The interviewer will (and should) always know more about a question, because she had to look it up before asking and because she heard a lot of different answers from different people.
 She will always have the upper hand in this one niche topic.
 Which should prompt every interviewer to be wary of this bias.
 But most aren’t.